filetrust/Glasswall-Security-Policies/policies/underreview/Information Security Policy Guide.md

     monitoring, documenting and communicating security requirements for the organisation.

- Reporting  {#reporting .list-paragraph}
+ Reporting
 ---------

 -   The C shall keep the Board informed of the information security status of the organisation by means of regular reports and presentations.

- Information Security Awareness Training  {#information-security-awareness-training .list-paragraph}
+ Information Security Awareness Training
 ---------------------------------------

 -   A training program must be implemented that will detail the